This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 These capabilities are implemented as special functions of expression-type cube members.

-To resolve external lookup from another cube create an expression-type dimension and use this function:
+To resolve external lookup from another cube create a calculated dimension and use this function:

 Cube("cubeId").Lookup(value,"keyDimension","lookupDimension")